DataDog/dd-trace-cpp/decisions.md

 - Can multiple tracers share a collector?
 - Are rate limits per-tracer, per-process, or other?
 - Which clang-format version and configuration do we use?
+- Do we separate "public" and "private" APIs, or do we export all headers?